-"I still have so much to do" - almost everyone has been in a hurry once, when the time runs out before a deadline.
-No matter if it is the housework in the study or the project completion in the job - stress is inevitably in sight.
+"I still have so much to do" - almost everyone is already in a rush if the time runs out before a deadline.
+Regardless of whether it's homework during your studies or completing a project in your job - stress is inevitably in sight.

 Structured time management is the solution